alexandria08/MeXE402_Midterm_Alexandria-Comia_Tristan-Kiefer-Doyugan/README.md

    2. **Employee Attrition Analysis (Logistic Regression):**
       - Analyze demographic and job-related factors affecting the likelihood of employee attrition.
       - Create a predictive model estimating the probability of turnover based on variables
+## Methodology

+## Linear Regression

+### Part 1 - Data Processing
+#### Importing Dataset
+   To import the dataset, I uploaded my CSV file, used the pandas library to handle data as a DataFrame, and applied the pd.read_csv() function to read the file.
+This function loads the data into a structured format, converting it into a pandas DataFrame for easy data manipulation and analysis.